menor/detritus-pantry/README.md

 [RegEx Crossword](http://regexcrossword.com/) is another game to improve your Regular Expressions knowledge.

+[Code Combat](http://codecombat.com/) Learn to code Javascript by playing a game.

 ### Object Oriented Design ###
 Object-oriented design is the process of planning a system of interacting objects for the purpose of solving a software problem.
 It is one approach to software design.